mout/mout/doc/date.md

 ## totalDaysInMonth(fullYear, monthIndex):Number

-Returns the amount of days in the month taking into consideration leap years.
+Returns the amount of days in the month taking into consideration leap years (following Gregorian calendar).

 see: [`isLeapYear()`](#isLeapYear)